Doctors Note Logo

 Tamiflu Side Effects?
 Why Timing is Key & Your Medically Approved Next Steps

-Tamiflu can modestly shorten and lessen flu illness when started within 48 hours, but side effects like nausea and vomiting are common and rare allergic or neuropsychiatric reactions can occur.
+Tamiflu (oseltamivir) can modestly shorten flu symptoms and reduce severity when started within 48 hours of onset.
+Common side effects include nausea and vomiting, while rare reactions involve allergic responses or neuropsychiatric effects.

 answer background